conda/conda-dot-org/blog/2026-03-11-conda-standards-ceps.md

 ## What's next

 The CEP numbers are somewhat arbitrary and don't necessarily allow for a structured reading of the specifications.
-Following PyPA's example, we will organize their content in the [Learn> Specifications](/learn/specifications/) part of this website, trimmed to just the specification bits and leaving other details like rationale and motivation out.
-The idea is to have a single place where newcomers can quickly learn details what a valid package name is without having to parse through all the existing CEPs.
-This section will also aggregate the result of newer CEPs should they supersede or extend the existing ones.
+Following PyPA's example, we will organize their content in the [Learn > Specifications](/learn/specifications/) part of this website, trimmed to just the specification bits and leaving other details like rationale and motivation out.
+The idea is to have a single place where newcomers can quickly learn the details of what a valid package name is without having to parse through all the existing CEPs.
+This section will also aggregate the results of newer CEPs, should they supersede or extend the existing ones.

 Most of the CEPs we passed simply codify what `conda` had already been doing for years.
 While this provides a much needed baseline, some of those legacy behaviors aren't necessarily ideal.
 In the future, we plan to refine these standards and deprecate outdated behaviors to keep the ecosystem lean.